Matt Elliott (sports executive)

-Matt Elliott is an American college athletics administrator who is the athletic director at the University of Hawaiʻi at Mānoa.
+Matthew Marshall Elliott (born 1976 or 1977) is an American college athletics administrator who is the athletic director at the University of Hawaiʻi at Mānoa.
 A graduate of Amherst College, Elliott was a member of the varsity rowing team before attending Northwestern University for law school.

 Career

 On June 5, 2025, Elliott was named as the athletic director of the Hawaii Rainbow Warriors and Rainbow Wahine.